Social media reach

-Social media reach is a media analytics metric that refers to the number of users who have come across a particular content on a social platform such as Facebook, Instagram or Twitter.
-Social media platforms including Facebook, Twitter, YouTube, Instagram, Spotify and many more have their own individual ways of tracking, analyzing and reporting the traffic on each of the individual platforms.
-Each platform allows their users, from everyday citizens to public figures and companies, to create posts and content, to be active on the platform and to interact with other users.
-These platforms are also a main source of communication between companies and their target audiences.
-By conducting research, companies are able to utilize analytical information, such as the reach of their posts, to better understand the interactions between the users and their content.
+Social media reach is a media analytics metric that refers to the number of users who have come across a particular content on a particular social media platform.
+Social media platforms have their own individual ways of tracking, analyzing and reporting the traffic on each of the individual platforms.
+As these platforms are a main source of communication between companies and their target audiences, by conducting research, companies are able to utilize analytical information, such as the reach of their posts, to better understand the interactions between the users and their content.

 There are multiple underlying factors that will determine what shows up on a newsfeed or timeline.
 Algorithms, for example, are a type of factor that can alter the reach of a post due to the way the algorithm is coded, which can affect who sees a post and when.
 Other examples of factors that can impede the reach can include the time at which posts are made, as well as how frequent the posts are between one another.

-In comparison, an impression is the total number of circumstances where content has been shown on a social timeline, meanwhile, engagement looks at how people interact with the content that they see on a social platform such as like, share or retweet.
+In comparison, an impression is the total number of circumstances where content has been shown on a social timeline, Meanwhile, engagement looks at how people interact with the content that they see on a social platform such as like, share or retweet.

 Reach on Facebook

 Facebook has their own analytic platform which allows the user to see how other users are interacting with their posts, with the use of multiple metrics.
-This is not something the average user uses, but rather a tool that is used by pages or public figures for example.
+This is not something the average user uses, but rather a tool that is used by pages or public figures.
 For example, Facebook pages that represent a business often look at the activity their posts have generated.
 There are three types of reach that can be looked at on the Facebook analytic platform.

 Types of reach

 Organic Reach

 This type of reach regards the number of distinct users that have seen a specific post on their feed.
-Organic reach in other words is the number of people who have seen the post being analyzed on their Facebook newsfeed.
-Data gathered from this type of reach can give intel to those doing the analysis such as the demographics of those who have seen the post.
+Organic reach, in other words is the number of people who have seen the post being analyzed on their Facebook newsfeed.
+Data gathered from this type of reach can give intel to those doing the analysis, such as the demographics of those who have seen the post.